mlacayoemery/esgame/v2/README.md

 ```
 ### Run it locally

 Run `$ ng serve` for creating a development server.
-By default the app is reachable at `http://localhost:4200/`.
+By default, the app is reachable at `http://localhost:4200/`.
 The app will automatically reload if there are changes in the code.

 ### Run with docker
 **Build**